ibm-cloud-docs/solution-tutorials/static-files-cdn.md

   {: pre}
 6. You should now be able to view your files using the dashboard.
    ![](images/solution3/Buckets.png)
 7. Access the files through your browser.
-The link will look like http://s3-api.us-geo.objectstorage.softlayer.net/YOUR_BUCKET_NAME/a-picture.png
+The link will look like:

+   http://s3-api.us-geo.objectstorage.softlayer.net/YOUR_BUCKET_NAME/a-picture.png